mdn/content/files/en-us/learn/css/css_layout/legacy_layout_methods/index.md

 > **Note:** If you can't get this to work, it might be because your browser does not support the `calc()` function, although it is fairly well supported across browsers — as far back as IE9.

-### Semantic versus “unsemantic” grid systems
+### Semantic versus "unsemantic" grid systems

 Adding classes to your markup to define layout means that your content and markup becomes tied to your visual presentation.
-You will sometimes hear this use of CSS classes described as being “unsemantic” — describing how the content looks — rather than a semantic use of classes that describes the content.
+You will sometimes hear this use of CSS classes described as being "unsemantic" — describing how the content looks — rather than a semantic use of classes that describes the content.
 This is the case with our `span2`, `span3`, etc., classes.

 These are not the only approach.
 You could instead decide on your grid and then add the sizing information to the rules for existing semantic classes.
 For example, if you had a {{htmlelement("div")}} with a class of `content` on it that you wanted to span 8 columns, you could copy across the width from the `span8` class, giving you a rule like so: